🔼The name El-paran: Summary

 Jones' Dictionary of Old Testament Proper Names translates both ends of the name and suggests Terebinths (or Turpentines) Abounding In Foliage.

-Here at Abarim Publications we doubt that a place in a scorching desert would be named after a lushly endowed oak and feel that a more appropriate translation of our name would be Leading Glory, or something like that.
+Here at Abarim Publications we doubt that a place in a scorching desert would be named after a lushly endowed oak and feel that a more appropriate translation of our name would be Protruding Glory, or something like that.